Since the school's first Green Day in 2019, ecology has become a growing focus of interest and engagement at Harrodian.

 In 2019, eco campaigner, Jack Harries urged students to 'to lend their voices to the green cause’.
 Harrodians have been quick to take up the challenge

 Harrodians have been quick to take up the challenge.
 The school joined the Eco Schools initiative, a nationwide movement that aims 'to give students an environmental voice' and at the end of 2019 an Eco Committee of students was formed to lead activities and events, with Ms Mary Sanders, Head of RE, taking the role of Eco Co-ordinator.
 Together the team started putting in place a programme founded on the Eco-Schools initiative's Seven Steps blueprint.
-This aims to raise understanding of environmental issues throughout the school, to establish ecology as integral part of the school's everyday curriculum in subjects such as Geography and Science and to stimulate action and eco-activism through environmental investigations, activities and events.
+This aims to raise understanding of environmental issues throughout the school, to establish ecology as an integral part of the school's everyday curriculum in subjects such as Geography and Science and to stimulate action and eco-activism through environmental investigations, activities and events.

 Today, the progress that has been made in achieving this ambition is already plain to see.
 In Geography for example, ecology is part and parcel of the curriculum at all levels with topics undertaken in Geography studies at Pre-Prep, Prep and Senior stages feeding into the age group Eco clubs and vice versa.
 'This year, Pre Prep have been looking at Biodiversity and staged their first dedicated Biodiversity Day in March (below), the Prep have been looking at Litter and the seniors have been looking at Global Citizenship by supporting the WWF, initially with the Australian Bush Fires and now more generally,' says Head of Geography, Ms Kerry Shaw.
 'We are moving on to look at Energy and Waste for the rest of the year.'

 The beauty of the crossover between club and curriculum is that it brings fun and engagement to issues which, though of critical global importance, can be hard to grasp.